 Learn to think holistically about cultural, biological and archaeological issues with an online geospatial degree, an experiential program that bridges the sciences and humanities.
-SNHU’s BA Anthropology with a concentration in Geospatial Technologies explores how to help people live more efficiently and effectively in their environment.
+SNHU's Bachelor of Arts in Anthropology with a concentration in Geospatial Technologies explores how to help people live more efficiently and effectively in their environment.

 You'll examine how people interact with the natural and built world by studying everything from consumer spending to managing water resources.
 You'll also gain advanced analytical and mathematical skills, including mapping software and spatial analysis.

 The online geospatial degree program features a multidisciplinary approach that delivers the skill sets valued by a range of employers - from urban to rural organizations, private firms to NGOs.

 SNHU's online BA in Anthropology with a concentration in Geospatial Technologies helps you recognize and respond to cultural and environmental challenges by exploring the past's relationship to the future.
 You'll delve into the complexities of biological change and adaptation, investigate identity through a combination of modern and historical events and promote cultural awareness and change.
 Many of the courses use virtual experiences - from role-playing to tourism plans - to combine theory and problem-solving skills in an authentic way, helping you make your mark as an engaged citizen of a diverse world.